Listed building: Heritage protection

 The process of protecting the built historic environment (i.e. getting a heritage asset legally protected) is called 'designation'.
 Several different terms are used because the processes use separate legislation: buildings are 'listed'; ancient monuments are 'scheduled', wrecks are 'protected', and battlefields, gardens and parks are 'registered'.
 A heritage asset is a part of the historic environment that is valued because of its historic, archaeological, architectural or artistic interest.

 Only some of these are judged to be important enough to have extra legal protection through designation.
-Buildings that are not formally listed but still judged as being of heritage interest can still regarded as a material consideration in the planning process.
+Buildings that are not formally listed but still judged as being of heritage interest can still be regarded as a material consideration in the planning process.

 As a very rough guide, listed buildings are structures considered of special architectural and historical importance.
 Ancient monuments are of 'national importance' containing evidential values, and can on many occasions also relate to below ground or unoccupied sites and buildings.

 Eligibility

 Almost anything can be listed.
 Buildings and structures of special historic interest come in a wide variety of forms and types, ranging from telephone boxes and road signs, to castles.
 Historic England has created twenty broad categories of structures, and published selection guides for each one to aid with assessing buildings and structures.
 These include historical overviews and describe the special considerations for listing each category.
-However, in 2020 the Supreme Court ruled in Dill v Secretary of State for Housing, Communities and Local Government and another that buildings in the scheme must meet certain criteria – "a three-fold test which involved considering size, permanence and degree of physical attachment" – referred to as the Skerritts test in reference to a previous legal case in England.
+However, in 2020, the Supreme Court ruled in Dill v Secretary of State for Housing, Communities and Local Government and another that buildings in the scheme must meet certain criteria – "a three-fold test which involved considering size, permanence and degree of physical attachment" – referred to as the Skerritts test in reference to a previous legal case in England.
 Both Historic Environment Scotland and Cadw produce guidance for owners.